Russia c.bank doesn't see problems with forex liquidity

-MOSCOW, June 27 Russia's central bank said on Tuesday that there was sufficient foreign-currency liquidity on the Russian money market and in the banking system.
+MOSCOW, June 27 (Reuters) - Russia's central bank said on Tuesday that there was sufficient foreign-currency liquidity on the Russian money market and in the banking system.

 It added in a statement to Reuters that it did not see significant market worries over a shortage of forex liquidity at the end of the quarter.